Schedule

 Digital Feedback to Students’ Pronunciation with an AI Chatbot from the Perspective of Non-English Majors

-Thuy Pham Thi Thanh1, Huyen Chu Thi Thu2
+Dr. Thuy Pham Thi Thanh1, Huyen Chu Thi Thu2

 1, 2Hanoi National University of Education, Hanoi, Vietnam